huttadam/API-Webserver-Travel-Plan/README.md

 **Destination**

-So the relationship with the Destination model is similar to the User > Trip relationship.
+The relationship with the Destination model is similar to the User > Trip relationship.
 It is one to many, the Trip model's Id attribute is the foreign key of the Destination model.
 So, a trip can have multiple Destinations but the destination is part of one trip. i.e You can go many places destinations on a trip but its regarded as one trip.
 Also, the cascade arguement is 'all, delete', which means that if the trip is deleted the destinations will also be deleted, maintaining data integrity.

 #### Destination Model